Academic year and summer programs for high school students in grades 8-12

 Landmark School has academic year and summer programs for students who struggle with reading, writing, organization, time management and ADHD.
-To inquire, please email Director of Admission, Elizabeth Parker email@example.com.
+To schedule an appointment during the SAES Boarding School Fair in November, please contact Elizabeth Parker, Director of Admission, at email@example.com.

 A Sneak Peek at Landmark School

 Why We're Different